amiyoshikawa/amiyoshikawa.github.io/projects/aulani-room-assignment.md

   - Hospitality
   - Inventory Management
   - Room Assignment
-summary: "A six-month Room Assignment project that required floors to be blocked out of available inventory for the Housekeeping and Engineering departments at Aulani."
+summary: "A six-month Room Assignment project that required floors to be blocked out of available inventory for the Housekeeping and Engineering departments at Aulani, A Disney Resport & Spa."
 ---

 <div class="text-center p-4">